froststarinteractive/zaphy/README.md

 </div>

 # Why Zaphy?
-Zaphy contains useful functions for making backend a frontend communication easy.
+Zaphy contains useful functions for making backend to frontend communication easy.
 Zaphy has been used in all projects from **[Froststar Interactive](https://www.roblox.com/communities/35123256)**.

 Read full documentation at:
 **https://froststarinteractive.github.io/zaphy/**